French cruiser Roland: Service history

 The keel for Roland was laid down at the Arsenal de Cherbourg (Cherbourg Naval Base) on 2 July 1877, though some assembly work had already begun on 8 May; she was the last member of the class to be built.
 The ship, named after Rear Admiral Pierre-Nicolas Rolland (and is therefore sometimes referred to as Rolland), was launched on 14 October 1882.
 She was commissioned to begin sea trials on 25 March 1884, including full power testing carried out on 15 July.
 The ship was pronounced completed the following month, and on 1 August she was allocated to the 2nd category of reserve.
 She was transferred to the 3rd category of reserve on 5 November, before being commissioned on 21 January 1885 for a deployment to French Indochina in East Asia during the Sino-French War.

-The ship sent to reinforce the Escadre de l'Extrême-Orient (Far East Squadron), along with the ironclad warship Turenne and the cruisers Magon, Primauguet, Limier, and Hugon, and several gunboats and smaller craft.
+The ship was sent to reinforce the Escadre de l'Extrême-Orient (Far East Squadron), along with the ironclad warship Turenne and the cruisers Magon, Primauguet, Limier, and Hugon, and several gunboats and smaller craft.
 The ships departed Brest on 21 February and stopped in Algiers, French Algeria, on 3 March while en route.
 By 25 April, they had arrived on station in French Indochina, though a preliminary peace agreement had already been signed on 4 April, so the ships saw no action during the war.
 After the end of the war in June, many of the French vessels were either recalled home or dispersed to other stations, but Roland remained in the unit, along with the ironclads La Galissonnière (the flagship), Turenne, and Triomphante, the cruisers Lapérouse, Primauguet and Champlain, and two gunboats.

 In 1890, the ship had been assigned to the North Atlantic Squadron, along with the unprotected cruisers Aréthuse, Kerguelen, and Sané and the sloop Bisson.
 At some point thereafter, Roland was laid up, before being reactivated in September 1894 to relieve Magon on the North Atlantic Squadron.
+The following year, the unit consisted of Roland, the cruiser Duquesne, and a sloop.
 She was still in service on the North American station in 1896, along with the unprotected cruiser Dubourdieu.
 The following year, Roland was replaced by the unprotected cruiser Rigault de Genouilly.
 Roland was struck from the naval register on 19 May 1897 and sold at Lorient on 5 November 1898 to be broken up.